aws-samples/serverless-patterns/transfer-lambda/README.md

     Uploading hello.txt to /my-bucket/home/sftp_user/hello.txt
     hello.txt 100% 127 0.1KB/s 00:00
     ```
-1. Navigate to Cloudwatch Console, click on Log Groups under the Logs drop down.
+1. Navigate to the Cloudwatch Console, click on Log Groups under the Logs drop down.
-1. Click on the log group named: /aws/lambda/{stack-name≈}-custom-workflow-step-lambda-function
+1. Click on the log group named: /aws/lambda/{stack-name}-custom-workflow-step-lambda-function
 1. Click on the latest log stream, observe the event sent from the custom workflow to the lambda function and the response from the SendWorkflowStepState API operation.

 ## Documentation